-For any facility with radiation sources in Latvia is applicable civil liability regime, which was developed, based on legal provisions from Vienna Convention on Civil Liability.
+For facilities with radiation sources in Latvia are applicable civil liability regime, which was developed, based on legal provisions from Vienna Convention on Civil Liability for Nuclear Damage.
 There is clear statement in the Law - only operator is liable.
-Thus it is assumed, that recommendation from IAEA safety standard GS-R-1 2.3 - "The prime responsibility for safety shall be assigned to the operator [licensee].
-The operator shall have the responsibility for ensuring safety in the siting, design, construction, commissioning, [and] operation." is fully implemented.
+Thus it is assumed, that Requirement 5 from IAEA safety standard GSR Part 1 (Rev. 1) - "The government shall expressly assign the prime responsibility for safety to the person or organization responsible for a facility or an activity, [and ...]." is implemented.

-According to the Law on Radiation Safety and Nuclear Safety, the main person in any facility is the Job Supervisor, who bears major License Holder functions, prescribed by the Law.
+According to the Law on Radiation Safety and Nuclear Safety, the main person in any facility is the Work Manager (Radiation Protection Officers), who bears major License Holder functions, prescribed by the Law.

 The operator shall demonstrate to the RSC that this responsibility for safety has been met and will continue to be in compliance of all relevant requirements.
 RSC's inspectors verify safety situation at all facilities and RSC has power to request (usually these issues are included in inspector's findings) any relevant safety upgrades.
-Moreover, during the relicensing activities, the operator has to demonstrate by reports, programs for activities etc., that facility is safe to continue operations.
+Moreover, during the re -licensing activities, the operator has to demonstrate by reports, programs for activities etc., that facility is safe to continue operations.